-Case Study 1 - Improving the Number of Parts per Dress Using Overlap Ratio maintain the required maximum surface finish of 0.80 μm Ra, it was necessary to dress after every 20 parts.
+Case Study 1 - Improving the Number of Parts per Dress Using Overlap Ratio

+In a recent process improvement activity, the goal was to improve wheel life by increasing the parts per dress while maintaining the current cycle time.
+It was critical to maintain the surface finish and the overall quality of the workpiece.
+Initially, to maintain the required maximum surface finish of $0.80~\mu m$ Ra, it was necessary to dress after every 20 parts.
 The concept of overlap ratio was used to improve the parts per dress in this process.
 One of the following three factors could be changed to achieve the goal